yurinanakazato/new_site_test/_pages/leadership.md

+---
+layout: page
+permalink: /leadership/
+title: Leadership and others
+description: Materials for courses you taught.
+Replace this text with your description.
+nav: true
+nav_order: 6
+---

 ## Leadership & Outreach
 - 2023.6: __Get-Together Event for Women in STEM__
 Organized a 'get together' event to promoted the interaction between female STEM researchers at U-Tokyo.